 A parent cannot fall victim to a fate worse than the mysterious disappearance of their child.
-Such was the cruel fate that befell Gloria and Jim Matthews when their adopted daughter, Jonelle, vanished from their home on December 20, 1984.
-For almost 35 years, Gloria and Jim hoped and prayed for the safe return of their beloved child, but their worst fear ultimately came to light when Jonelle’s remains were discovered in 2019, and the cause of death was determined as a gunshot wound to the head.
-‘48 Hours: The Kidnapping of Jonelle Matthews’ chronicles the mysterious disappearance and the subsequent search for the missing child.
-It was after all the parents who suffered the most, and if you want to know where Jim and Gloria are today, we have got you covered.
+Such was the cruel card that befell Gloria and Jim Matthews when their adopted daughter, Jonelle, vanished from their home on December 20, 1984.
+For almost 35 years, the couple hoped and prayed for the safe return of their beloved child, but their worst fear ultimately came to light when Jonelle’s remains were discovered in 2019, and the cause of death was determined as a gunshot wound to the head.
+‘48 Hours: The Kidnapping of Jonelle Matthews’ chronicles this mysterious case and the subsequent search for the missing child.
+But since it was the parents who suffered the most, if you want to know where Jim and Gloria are today, we have got you covered.

 Who Are Jim and Gloria Matthews?

 Jim and Gloria Matthews lived in Greeley, Colorado, along with their daughter Jennifer.
-The Matthews family adopted Jonelle just two months after her biological mother, Terri Vierra-Martinez, gave birth to her at 13 years of age, according to reports.
-About six years after adopting her, the Matthews family moved to Greeley from California in 1978 so that her father, Jim, could start a new job at Dayspring Christian Academy.
+The Matthews family had adopted Jonelle just two months after her biological mother, Terri Vierra-Martinez, gave birth to her at 13 years of age, as per reports.
+About six years after adopting her, the Matthews’ moved to Greeley from California in 1978 so that her father, Jim, could start a new job at Dayspring Christian Academy.

 At the time of her disappearance, her father was the Principal of Platte Valley Elementary School in Kersey, Colorado.
 On the day of the disappearance, Jim was the first to notice that his daughter was missing.
 He had just come home from Jennifer’s basketball game when he found the house empty and the TV turned on.
 He also found Jonelle’s abandoned stockings on the couch.